Last fact-checked: 15 September 2020

 When you are asleep, the chemicals will be applied evenly to the skin, in small sections, one at a time.
 Each application will be removed before the doctor applies the chemicals to the next section.
 Once this has been finished, the doctor will treat the skin as needed with surgical dressings.

 If you have a medium or light peel, you will not need a general anesthetic.
 You may feel some burning on your face one the peel is applied, and once it is removed you may be given cold presses and/or soothing lotion.

 Light and medium peels will result in redness and stinging, which should wear off after a couple of days.
 You will experience skin crusting and skin shedding over the next few weeks, and you should keep out of the sun for a couple of months to ensure your new skin stays healthy.

-A deep chemical peel requires rather more substantial downtime, requiring 2-3 weeks recovery at home.
-Swelling, redness, skin crusting and peeling are likely to happen in the weeks after your procedure, and it could take up to 3 months before your skin looks good.
+A deep chemical peel requires rather more substantial downtime, requiring 2-3 weeks of recovery at home.
+Swelling, redness, skin crusting and peeling are likely to happen in the weeks after your procedure, and it could take up to three months before your skin reaches optimal good looks.

-To get good results from light and medium peels, you will need to have the treatment 3-5 times, but a deep peel you will only need once for noticeable results that can last for 10 years.
+To achieve rewarding results from light and medium peels, you will need to have the treatment 3-5 times, but a deep peel you will only need once for noticeable results that can last for many years.

 The average cost for light and medium chemical peels in Mexico is around $175, compared to an average of $750 in the United States.

 Deep chemical peels are around $1,000 in Mexico, but between $2,500 - $6,000 in the United States.

 Please note: These are estimated prices at the time of writing.
 To see updated prices, as well as photos, surgeon profiles, patient reviews and location maps, check out these top-rated clinics in Mexico for chemical peels: